 With the CARES Act, the employee in the example above will receive $357.14 in partial unemployment + $600 per week = $957.14 per week in total unemployment benefits.

 Partial unemployment is for very temporary leave when a guaranteed return to work date is known.
 Full unemployment is for a longer term when an employee will not be working or when a return to work date is not known.

 If an employee is still attached to their employer and working reduced hours, or even zero hours (but still technically an active employee), then they would be eligible for partial unemployment.
 If separated completely, then they would be eligible for full unemployment.

-You are not obligated to offer health insurance to employees on partial or full unemployment, unless the employee is still working 20 or more hours per week.
+Employers are not obligated to offer health insurance to employees on partial or full unemployment, unless the employee is still working 20 or more hours per week.

-If you’re a ProService client, you have the option to extend coverage to employees furloughed or laid off for three months, if the employer pays the premium in full.
+If you’re a ProService client, you have the option to extend coverage to employees furloughed or laid off for three months, if you pay the premium in full.
 This is your decision as a business owner, it is an option and not required.
 Any decision to extend coverage (or not) should be made uniformly, across all like-employees in order to avoid discrimination and inequitability.